k2view-academy/K2View-Academy/articles/15_web_services/04_web_services_function_basic_structure.md

 </tr>
 <tr>
 <td>Return Statement</td>
 <td>Terminates the execution of the Web Service function.
-Close the statement or Connections if needed and return rs;</td>
+Close the statement or connections if needed and return rs;</td>
 </tr>
 </tbody>
 </table>